python-discord/code-jam-5/practical_porcupines/README.md

 4. When in the pipenv shell, run `python -m practical_porcupines flask-api` to start the api
 5. To start the webportal, **open a new terminal** and repeat step 3 & 4 with `flask-webportal` instead of `flask-api`
 6. To start the discord bot, **open a new terminal** and repeat step 3 & 4 with `discord-bot` instead of `flask-api`.
 Make sure you have step 1 set properly for this one
+7. Finished!
+Please follow the pointers below to view all mini-projects in action:
+   - Navigate to http://127.0.0.1:5000 to view `flask_api` (you will have to pass in specific values for `date_1` and `date_2`)
+   - Navigate to http://127.0.0.1:5001 to view `flask-webportal`
+   - Go onto a channel with your discord bot that has the `CLIENT_TOKEN` set like that and type in `?gmwl 2005 2019` to see between those 2 dates.
+You can also do `?help` to see the standard help message or `?about`.

 ---